Stop, Look, Listen: Incoming Train?

-This is a new permanent exhibition on railway safety produced by Exporail, the Canadian Railway Museum in collaboration with Operation Lifesaver.
+Due to Covid-19, this activity is removed from the schedule. – This permanent exhibition on railway safety is produced by Exporail, the Canadian Railway Museum in collaboration with Operation Lifesaver.
 This initiative promoted by CN is intended primarily for children aged 3 to 7 years old and their parents.
 It aims to encourage families to be vigilant around railway tracks and to teach safe practices near railway facilities to young children.
 This project was made possible through financial support from CN as well as other players in the rail industry, including the Agence métropolitaine de transport (AMT).

 Exporail would like to thank the donors who made this project possible: CN, Agence métropolitaine de transport, Cando Rail Services, Montreal Port Authority, Sydney Coal Railway (Logistec Corporation), Ontario Southland Railway, Tshiuetin Rail Transportation and The Canadian Heartland Training Railway Services Inc.